 3. Promote Your Own Product(s).

-If you’re looking to build a loyal online audience, starting a podcast makes sense.
-There are a ton of podcasts in the market right now and you can look almost anywhere for inspiration.
+There are a ton of podcasts in the market right now, and you can look almost anywhere for inspiration.

 Get started with Spreaker today and enjoy one month free on podcast hosting.

-You can also get started with Buzzsprout and you’ll get a free $20 Amazon gift card.
+You can also get started with Buzzsprout and get a free $20 Amazon gift card.

 Are there any strategies missing from this guide?
 What is holding you back from starting a podcast?
 Answer in the comments below.

-Further Reading on AdamEnfroy.com: If you’re ready to start your podcast, check out my guide to the best podcast hosting to get started.
-And if you want to build your online presence this year, check out my ultimate guide to learn how to start a blog.
+Further Reading on AdamEnfroy.com: If you’re ready to start your podcast, check out my guide on how to pitch a podcast successfully.